Microsoft-Web/HOL-ASPNETWebForms/HOL.md

 ### Prerequisites ###

-- [Microsoft Visual Studio Express 2012 for Web](http://www.microsoft.com/visualstudio/eng/products/visual-studio-express-for-web) or superior (read [Appendix B](#AppendixB) for instructions on how to install it).
+- [Microsoft Visual Studio Express 2012 for Web](http://www.microsoft.com/visualstudio/eng/products/visual-studio-express-for-web) or superior (read [Appendix A](#AppendixAS) for instructions on how to install it).

 - [Windows PowerShell](http://support.microsoft.com/kb/968930/) (for setup scripts - already installed on Windows 7 and Windows Server 2008 R2)